 Why is backend necessary in eCommerce

-Both backend and frontend development are major components of a successful web or software project, and they often require collaboration to create a cohesive and functional end product.
+Both backend and frontend development are major components of a successful web or software project, and they often require collaboration to create a cohesive and functional end product, especially when building an online business.
+This collaboration can also result in significant cost savings by streamlining development processes and reducing redundancy.

 At this, the backend for an eCommerce website is necessary to manage product catalogs, user accounts, transactions, order processing, inventory management, and secure payment processing.